You are here:Home1/Fly Tying2/Fly Tools & Tying for Beginners: 3 Steps to Start Fly Tying for Under...

-FLY TYING FOR BEGINNERS: 3 STEPS TO START FLY TYING FOR UNDER $100
+FLY TOOLS & TYING FOR BEGINNERS: 3 STEPS TO START FLY TYING FOR UNDER $100

 There’s nothing like catching a fish on your own fly.
 You made it, the fish took it, you landed it.
 Not to mention they can be works of art.
-Here are specific instructions to get you rolling – it’s easier and less expensive than you might think.
+Here are specific instructions to get you rolling – it’s easier and less expensive to get the right fly tools and start tying, than you might think.
 Our goal as always: Get To Better Fishing™.

 What should a beginner fly tyer look for in a kit, and what should they purchase to start fly tying?
-Here you will learn 3 steps to get started tying your own flies today.
+Here you will learn 3 steps to get started tying your own flies today, on the path to fly fishing and catching fish with flies you made yourself!

 Let’s get right into it.
 Fly tying can sound complicated – matching the hatch, lots of different tools and materials, instruction.
 Here we break it down so you can get rolling on your own – for not only less than $100 but also in less than a week.